 \section{Introduction}

 Queueing systems are widely used stochastic models that capture congestion when services are limited.
 These models have two main components: jobs and servers.
 Jobs wait in queues and have different types.
 Servers differ in capabilities and speed.
 For example, in content moderation of online platforms~\cite{Makhijani21}, jobs are user posts with types defined by contents, languages and suspected violation types; servers are human reviewers who decide whether a post is benign or harmful.
 Moreover, job types can change over time upon receiving service.
 For instance, in a hospital, patients and doctors can be modeled as jobs and servers.
 A patient in the queue for emergent care can become a patient in the queue for surgery after seeing a doctor at the emergency department~\cite{armony2015patient}.
 That is, queues can form a network due to jobs transitioning in types.
-Queueing systems also find applications in other domains such as call centers~\cite{GansKM03}, communication networks~\cite{Srikant_Ying_2014} and computer systems~\cite{harchol2013performance}.
+Queueing systems also find applications in other domains: call centers~\cite{GansKM03}, communication networks~\cite{Srikant_Ying_2014} and computer systems~\cite{harchol2013performance}.

 The single-queue multi-server model is a simple example to illustrate the dynamics and decisions in queueing systems.
-In this model, there is one single queue and K servers operating in discrete periods.
+In this model, there is one queue and $K$ servers operating in discrete periods.
 In each period, a new job arrives with probability $\lambda$.
 Servers have different service rates $\mu_1,\ldots,\mu_K$.
 The decision maker (DM) selects a server to serve the first job in the queue if there is any.
-If server $j$ is selected, the first job in the queue leaves with probability $\mu_j$.
-The DM aims to minimize the average wait of each job, which is equivalent to minimizing the queue length.
+If server~$j$ is selected, the first job in the queue leaves with probability $\mu_j$.
+The DM's goal is to maintain a low wait for the jobs, which is equivalent to keeping the queue length short.
 The optimal policy thus selects the server with the highest service rate $\mu^\star=\max_j \mu_j$; the usual regime of interest is one where the system is \emph{stabilizable}, i.e., $\mu^\star>\lambda$, which ensures that the queue length does not grow to infinity under an optimal policy.
 Of course, this policy requires perfect knowledge of the service rates.
 Under parameter uncertainty, the DM must balance the trade-off between exploring a server with an uncertain rate or exploiting a server with the highest observed service rate.